Skip to content

 • PROTEUS_ENABLE_CUDA: enable CUDA support.

-Host, CUDA and HIP support
+Host, CUDA, and HIP support

 Proteus always supports host JIT compilation.
 You can additionally enable CUDA or HIP JIT compilation by setting PROTEUS_ENABLE_CUDA or PROTEUS_ENABLE_HIP respectively.